wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :name: character_distance

 Character-based versus distance-based.
 The same data set (MSA) of 7 characters observed over 4 terminals (sequenced) analysed using a character-based approach (left, ‘parsimony’) and, using a distance-based approach (right).
-In the parsimony analysis state changes (indicated by the cross-bars) were optimized for each character separately.
-Pairwise distances (right) are calculated from the MSA by counting the number of differences in each possible pair of sequences.
-This yields a triangular pairwise distance matrix ("distances") and the MSA is not further used in the analysis.
-Pairwise distance values are then used to build a distance tree, for instance using [Neighbor Joining](neighborjoining).
-In this case the distance values perfectly fit the distance tree.
-Note that both trees have the same topology, but the parsimony tree contains more information: in addition to the branching pattern and branch lengths it also contains information on what character changed where on the tree.
 Credits: {cite}`phylogenetic_approach_1998`.
 :::
-%#% Long description of figure, with important concepts being explained here.
-Might be prudent to move this to the main body of the text?
+%#% Long description of figure, with important concepts were being explained here.
+Moved to the main body of the text.
 However, such clean data is hardly ever found, and the distances measured over the tree may differ from the observed distances in the pairwise matrix.
 This is illustrated in {numref}`ultrametric_distance` in which two trees are depicted: an ultrametric one (left) and an additive tree (right) containing unequal sister branch lengths (to a and b).
 In the additive distance matrix (the matrix on the right), due to the difference in length towards a and b, the most similar sequences may actually not be the most closely related.